 Front-seat occupants are more likely to feel the increased width than the greater length – driver and passenger are spaced comfortably apart and each has room to spare.
 There's a lot of adjustment available for either seat, but other SUVs trump the Q3 for visibility; as you sit slightly lower than in the previous model, the latest Q3 can't provide the commanding down-bonnet view that some buyers crave.
 Overall, we reckon it's roughly neck-and-neck with the BMW X1 for interior room.

 Standard sliding rear seats move back and forth by up to 150mm, scores the Q3 extra points for versatility.
 With the rear bench in its forward position, there's 675 litres of boot space on offer, although only small children are likely to be truly comfortable with the seat thus positioned.
-If the rear seat is set for maximum legroom, there's still 530 litres of luggage room available – enough to trump the Volvo XC40's 432 litres and BMW X1's 505-litre boot.
+If the rear seat is set for maximum legroom, there's still 530 litres of luggage room available – enough to trump the Volvo XC40's 452 litres and only just shy of the BMW X1's 540-litre boot.